pre-processing-r/rpp/README.md

 <!-- badges: end -->

 The goal of rpp is to provide a framework for preprocessing R code.
 Ultimately, this package aims at supporting static type checking for R, among other applications.
-Currently, two plugins exist: dynamic type checking, and zero-cost assertions.
+At this time, dynamic type checking and zero-cost assertions are supported with the help of two other packages, {typed} and {chk}.

-## Overview
+## Motivation

+R is a weakly-typed interpreted language: variables can hold objects of any time, there is no explicit compilation stage, and no checks are carried out during run time.
+This is great for interactive ad-hoc analysis, but can make complex projects more difficult to maintain and debug.
+In contrast, in strongly-typed languages, the type of each variable is declared beforehand.
+Adding a static type checking layer to R would make it easier to improve stability in complex projects.
+With preprocessing, this can be done with no cost at runtime.

-### Development vs. production
+## Development vs. production

 This package operates on the notion of different source code “modes”: